gtsatsis/oldPYX/README.md

 Pretend You're Xyzzy
 ===================

+NOTE: An older version of Andy Janata's Cards Against Humanity Clone that allows by default for blank cards and chat.

 A Cards Against Humanity clone, server and web client.
 See WebContent/license.html for full details.

 Note: This project is only known to work with Tomcat 7, all other versions are unsupported.